Veterinary Communication with Clients: Breaking The Bad News When It Could Be Something Else—Penny Does Not Have Cancer

-When we were discussing this, my friend asked me a valid question, “Why couldn’t they have just started the antibiotics before looking for the worst case scenario?”
+When we discussed this, my friend asked me a valid question, “Why couldn’t they have just started the antibiotics before looking for the worst-case scenario?”
 Wouldn’t that be the kinder and better approach?

-I certainly would have been happier if I’ve never heard the “C” word and Jasmine’s name in the same sentence.
+I would have been happier if I’d never heard the “C” word and Jasmine’s name in the same sentence.

-The truth is, that with Penny’s presentation, the odds that those symptoms and signs could add up to lymphoma were quite high.
+The truth is that with Penny’s presentation, the odds that those symptoms and signs could add up to lymphoma were relatively high.
 This would make considering that possibility the diligent and responsible thing to do.
-How mad would one be, if they just started the antibiotics, the dog kept getting worse, and it turned out that precious time got wasted?
+On the other hand, how mad would one be if they just started the antibiotics, the dog kept getting worse, and it turned out that precious time got wasted?

-A friend’s sister died just recently, to advanced cancer in her lung.
+A friend’s sister died just recently of advanced cancer in her lung.
 It started in her shoulder.
-She was seeing doctors with her shoulder for a long time and nobody caught it until it got into her lung and it was too late.
+She was seeing doctors with her shoulder for a long time, and nobody caught it until it got into her lung and it was too late.